-How do you present your character?
+3. How do you present your character?

 Many writers would tell you that the character is the soul of the story.
 One helpful piece of advice is to make empathy a prominent characteristic of the leads in your novel.

 They shouldn’t be perfect as that is not relatable.
 Including some flaws allow your readers to love and forgive your character.
 Round out your character by allowing him or her to grow.

 As for the antagonist, while they are essential in the story, do not let him or her overshadow the leads.
 Many fall into this trap when setting up their novel for a second book.

 4 Steps in writing a good romance novel

 The first thing you need to do is to find inspiration.
 Brainstorm about events that you want to include in your story.
 You can look for inspiration from your own life, the people around you, even from movies that you like.

-Work on the novel’s setting
+1. Work on the novel’s setting

 Next, establish your setting.
 It is the element that creates the atmosphere for your novel.
 Additionally, it will be a factor in your main characters’ background.
 Think of the place and the time in which you want your characters to fall in love.

 Describe the setting in detail.
 What can be seen?
 What is the temperature?
 Every detail that will transport your reader into the story will help in making your novel a success.

-Make your characters live
+2. Make your characters Believable

 The next step is to focus on developing your characters.
 Just remember that the most important aspect of your character is accessibility.
 He or she must be relatable.
 Your readers want to feel like romance is a possibility for them too.

-If you do it effectively your reader will feel like they are in your hero or heroine’s shoes.
+If you do it effectively, your reader will feel like they are in your hero or heroine’s shoes.
 Remember that the reader cannot root for a character that they don’t care about.

 Note that it doesn’t have to happen instantly.
 You can gradually do it by adding meaningful interactions.
 Think of how you can make your reader begin loving the character too.

-Choose events to propel your story
+3. Choose events to propel your story

 This is anchored on that character’s backstory.
 Was she betrayed before?
 Was it her parents’ failed relationship that made her wary of men?
 How will the other character win her over?

 Now we get to the part that makes your readers blush – the intimate scenes.
 While a lot of the available romantic stories out there have love scenes, it is not necessary for all novels.

 As a writer, you have to find the balance between leaving your audience disappointed and alienating them by putting something too graphic.

 Use these scenes wisely by letting them usher in some form of character development or advance the plot.
 You can also hinge your conflict on it.

-Stick to the formula for the ending
+4. Stick to the formula for the ending

 Finally, no matter how groundbreaking you want your story to be, don’t go rogue by using a tragic ending.
 Your reader wants to feel satisfied when they reach the final page of the book.
 As formulaic as it may sound, most of your readers are expecting the happily-ever-after conclusion.

 Revise it until you are happy with your output and are ready to show it to others.
 Once you are confident in what you have written, it is time to consider getting it published.
-Happy writing!